mbabynames search ✿

 Vale Camille

-Vale translates to "noble and strong".
+Vale translates to "valley".
 Camille to "young ceremonial attendant".
 Together they create a full-name meaning with real texture.
 The longer Camille (2 syllables) builds on the shorter Vale, giving the name forward momentum.

 Vale Tessa